Receive all Cointelegraph news immediately in Telegram.

 The Japanese government is exploring new regulations on virtual currencies in response to a report by the Financial Action Task Force (FATF), an international anti-money laundering and terrorist funding watchdog.
 The FATF’s Guidance for a risk-based approach to digital currency recommended that all exchanges be registered and licensed, urging governments to require operators of digital currency exchanges to confirm the identity of clients, keep digital records of transactions, and report any suspicious behavior to authorities.

 MIT Media Lab has announced a course to inspire the “next generation” of bitcoin talent.
-Arriving next semester, the course is open to all students at MIT and those cross-registered from institutions around the
+Arriving next semester, the course is open to all students at MIT and those cross-registered from institutions around the Boston area.
+David Shrier, a lecturer at the Media Lab and one of the brains behind the program, said the course will study topics ranging from e-commerce to market systems.

 “Our course will provide students with a broad perspective on what’s going on, where success and failure has struck, and what the future looks like from various angles.”